-The trail was seriously covered in downed trees most of the way until we got closer to the pass southwest of Peepsight Mountain.
+The trail was seriously covered in fallen trees most of the way until we got closer to the pass southwest of Peepsight Mountain.
 Making our way to the top of the pass in the late afternoon we were rewarded with great views of Peepsight Lake and the Ashnola River valley.
 We made our way down from the pass and called it a day at Peepsight Lake.
 What a beautiful lake!
 The bugs were very active, but the breeze helped a bit while we were cooking dinner.
 We were fine once we got into our shelter for the night.

 On Day 4 we headed up the West Fork of the Pasayten River.
 This trail had some downed trees all the way until its junction with the trail towards Holman Pass and the Pacific Crest Trail (PCT).
 Along this trail we came across a small, curious owl that looked fairly young.
 After pausing for a while to watch the owl, we took the gradual trail up and over Holman Pass, stepped across the PCT and headed down towards Canyon Creek.
 We made the big climb up to Skypilot Pass and started getting glimpses of the mountains around the Ross Lake area.
 We were about to be blown away….
 As we climbed gradually up to Devil’s Pass and started along the trail below Jackita Ridge, we could barely handle the beauty that we saw.
 Our jaws fell open and we stared and stared.
 So many flowers!
 The landscape was carpeted in purple, yellow, white, red and everything in between.
 The lighting from the setting sun through scattered clouds against the backdrop of Jack Mountain was truly incredible.
 Our cameras failed again and again to capture what we experienced so eventually we just stopped trying to take photos.
 We had a long day of about 27 miles and found a great camping spot at Devils Park with stunning views of Jack Mountain.

 The first bit of trail along Coleman Ridge was beautiful and cairned some of the way.
-Once we turned east into the Fire Creek drainage it became a burned area again and the trail was hard to follow.
+Once we turned east into the Fire Creek drainage it became a burned area and the trail was hard to follow.
 Luckily, the junction to turn back south was marked with a cairn and a campsite.
-After getting to the pass north of Vic Meadow the trailed turned west and somebody had chopped little blazes into trees along the way.
+After getting to the pass north of Vic Meadow the trail turned west and somebody had chopped little blazes into trees along the way.
 These markings and a few cairns marked the way to Meadow Lake.
-Once at Meadow Lake, the trail heading west had many downed trees towards the top, but it was obvious a trail crew had recently put in some work at the bottom.
-It looks like they must have spent weeks clearing hundreds of trees.
+Once at Meadow Lake, the trail heading west had many fallen trees towards the top, but it was obvious a trail crew had recently put in some work at the bottom.
+It looked like they must have spent weeks clearing hundreds of trees.
 Many thanks to all the people doing that work!
-We hit the main trail at Andrews Creek, turned left, and strolled back to our car at the trailhead.
+We hit the main trail at Andrews Creek, turned left, and hiked back to our car at the trailhead.